-We have many Bois d’Arc trees (aka: Osage Orange trees) on our property.
+We have many Bois d’Arc trees (aka: Osage Orange trees) on our Northeast Texas property.
 I guess I’ve always just assumed people throughout the U.S. had them on their property too.

-They pretty much grow wild here and we have these trees scattered throughout our property.
+They grow wild here and we have several trees scattered throughout our property.

 Several weeks back a friend & I were talking about gardening.
 Her family had a huge garden when she was growing up and they relied on it to keep them all fed.